Why Do Dogs Eat Poop?

 Another great way to prevent boredom is to ensure your dog receives plenty of exercise each day.
-Try to really tire them out with plenty of huffy puffy, particularly if you have a working breed or a particularly active young dog.
+Try to really tire them out with plenty of physical stimulation, particularly if you have a working breed or a particularly active young dog.
 Simply leaving them alone in a back yard is not sufficient, no matter how big your yard is.
-Proper long walks as well as running, swimming, and ball-chasing are all great ways to exercise your dog.
+Proper long walks as well as running with your dog, going swimming, and ball-chasing are all great ways to exercise your dog.

 If you think your pup may be stressed, proper training is always indicated as the first treatment.
 You may require the input of a professional dog trainer or your veterinarian.